ionic-team/ionic-docs/docs/api/item.md

 <EncapsulationPill type="shadow" />

 Items are elements that can contain text, icons, avatars, images, inputs, and any other native or custom elements.
-Generally they are placed in a [list](./list) with other items.
+Items should only be used as rows in a [list](./list) with other items.
 Items can be swiped, deleted, reordered, edited, and more.

 ## Basic Usage